Here are some of the most commonly asked questions and living wall solutions.

 - Make sure the wrapped plant is touching the bottom fold of each pocket.

-- Hand water dry plants daily with a hose and sprayer until the soil mixture has decayed enough to conduct moisture.
+- Hand water dry plants daily with a hose or hand sprayer until the soil mixture has decayed enough to absorb moisture.

-- Run the irrigation more frequently and for longer periods at the beginning to get the moisture flowing properly throughout the system.
+- Run the irrigation more frequently and for shorter periods to get the moisture flowing properly throughout the system.

 Do I need to change the soil?